-Firstly this goes against anything I would write about on this site; since it’s something I’m not actively enjoying myself, although the sport that is Snow kayaking seems like it could be something very fun to explore, and that’s what I intend doing today with you all.
+Firstly goes against anything I would write about on this site since it’s something I’m not actively enjoying myself, although the sport that is SNow kayaking seems like it could be something very fun to explore, and that’s what I intend to do today with you all.

 What is snow kayaking?

 Known as snow kayaking, or as I’ve just learned; snow boating to some.